Dohwee-Kim/React-Shopping/README.md

 # Personal Shoes shopping web application

-Shoooes is the new way to shop your shoes !
+Jumpover is the new way to shop your shoes !